A real approach to International online dating, so you do not scam yourself.

-With the popularity of sites like eHarmony, match.com, OkCupid and literally thousands of similar others, the stigma of online dating has diminished considerably in the last decade.
+With the popularity of sites like eHarmony, match.com, OkCupid, and literally thousands of similar others, the stigma of online dating has diminished considerably in the last decade.
 More and more of us insist on outsourcing our love-lives to spreadsheets and algorithms.
 According to the Pew Research Center, the overwhelming majority of Americans suggest that online dating is a good way to meet people.
 Interestingly, more than 15% of adults say that they have used either mobile dating apps or an online dating site at least once in the past.
 Online dating services are now the second most popular way to meet a partner.
-But do we meet a real partner?
+But do we reach to meet a real partner?

 Several things are driving the popularity of online dating, but as the primary factor is time, online dating presents itself as a practical solution to a serious problem.
 Browsing profiles aren't nearly as time-consuming as mixing with people in a social context and be assured they are who they said they would.
 That way would no longer be a risky make-believe online dating but a saving-time certainty.

-Worthy to know and think about:
+Worthy of knowing and thinking about:

 1. People lie on their online dating profiles

 Most people probably wouldn’t be surprised to learn that it’s more common for people to lie in their online profile than be completely honest.
 A study of over 1,000 online daters in the US and UK conducted by global research agency OpinionMatters founds some fascinating statistics.
 A total of 53% of US participants admitted to having lied in their online dating profile.
-Women apparently lied more than men, with the most common dishonesties being about looks.
+Women apparently lie more than men, with the most common dishonesties being about looks.
 Over 20% of women posted photos of their younger selves.

 2. Looking for a relationship